jared-jewitt/launchpad/README.md

 - Ask for a project name
 - Ask for a project description
 - Ask if the project is private
-- Ask which client booster you want to use.
+- Ask which frontend booster you want to use.
 (React, Vue, Angular, etc)
-- Ask which server booster you want to use.
-(Nest, GraphQL, Flask, etc)
-- Ask which database booster you want to use.
-(PostgreSQL, MongoDB, SQLLite, etc)
+- Ask which backend booster you want to use.
+(GraphQL + MongoDB, Flask + PostgreSQL, etc)
-- Ask for a GitHub token (used to create repositorie(s) and configure git).
-A valid token will get cached for subsequent `launch` calls
+- Ask for a GitHub token (used to create repositorie(s) and configure git)
 - Create a main GitHub repository based on your project name
 - Create additional GitHub repositories for each booster selected
 - Clone the main repository to wherever you ran `launch` from